azizjalelb/icmdocs/enghub/ServiceDocs/TSGs/ChangeGuard/EnvironmentSetupTSGs.md

 ### After an AKS version upgrade, the cluster is not reachable from Postman
-- As per previous point (AKS cluster is not reachable through the network/internet) , the VNET needs the abovementioned Tags to be accessible.
+- As per previous point (AKS cluster is not reachable through the network/internet) , the VNET needs the above-mentioned Tags to be accessible.
 - When an upgrade is performed, at the cluster level, the tags will be deleted (will no longer be found at the VNET level) and will need to be re-added.